-We have now finished reviewing all of the Jon Pertwee Who’s – in the episodes section.
+We have now finished reviewing all of Jon Pertwee’s era of Doctor Who.
+In the episodes section.

-Pertwee’s era can be best described as a meteoric shift in the show’s fortunes, outlook and more importantly – was the era; which finally nailed down the Doctor’s accepted history and backstory mythos.
+Pertwee’s era can be best described, as a meteoric shift in the show’s fortunes, it’s outlook.
+More importantly, it was the era; which finally nailed down the Doctor’s accepted history – and backstory mythos.

-With strong backroom direction from Who producer and writer Barry Letts and quality writing from the likes of Don Houghton and Bob Baker and Dave Martin and Robert Holmes; Who was being pushed into the modern TV age.
+With strong backroom direction – from Who producer and writer Barry Letts (and quality writing from the likes of Don Houghton, Bob Baker, Dave Martin and Robert Holmes).
+Doctor Who was being pushed, into the modern TV age.

-Pertwee himself, brought a dashing silverscreen star quality to his Doctor; who was just as intellectually adept, as he was action orientated – Venusian karate chopping his way through an adventure or verbally castigating his opponents.
+Pertwee himself, brought a dashing silverscreen star quality – to his Doctor.
+Who was just – as intellectually adept – as he was action orientated.
+Unafraid, to resort to Venusian karate-chopping his way through an adventure or opponent.

-Other achievements from the Pertwee era, included; the introduction of the colour format, a noticable step up in budget and special effects.
-On the character front, we also had the regular introduction of UNIT, the Master character, Jo Grant and Sarah-Jane Smith.
+Other achievements – from the Pertwee era, included; the introduction of the colour format, a noticable step up in budget and special effects.
+On the character front, we also had the introduction of regular characters; UNIT, The Master, Jo Grant and Sarah-Jane Smith.

-Even though producers set themselves an almost impossible conundrum of a show about a Time traveller who was essentially Earthbound following exile, it didn’t stop the flow of quality and exciting adventures.
+Even though, producers set themselves – an almost impossible conundrum.
+By pitching a show about a Time-traveller being essentialy unable to time-travel.
+Being Earthbound, didn’t stop the flow of quality and exciting adventures.

-The Doctor, with his new role as Chief Scientific Advisor to UNIT would over 3 seasons investigate and thwart invasion attempts from all manner of Earthly and Alien origins.
+The Doctor, (with his new role as Chief Scientific Advisor to UNIT) would – over the next 3 seasons; investigate and thwart invasion attempts – from all manner of Earthly and Alien origins.

-Earthbased adventures including – Spearhead from Space, Doctor Who & The Silurians, Inferno, Terror of the Autons, The Claws of Axos, The Sea Devils, The Daemons and The Green Death; all rate as highly as any space opera that the best Who could offer.
-Ratings soared as a result.
+Earthbased adventures, including; Spearhead from Space, Doctor Who & The Silurians, Inferno, Terror of the Autons, The Claws of Axos, The Sea Devils, The Daemons and The Green Death.
+All rating, as highly -as the best that Who could offer.
+Viewer ratings in the Early 70’s, soared – as a result.

-The inspired introduction of a Moriarty-style villain, in the Master character – gave the Doctor a worthy adversary and counterpoint to his own morality.
-The Master would continue to be a thorn in the side of the Doctor throughout his time on Earth.
+The inspired introduction, of a ‘Moriarty-style’ villain – in the Master character.
+Finally gave the Doctor, a worthy adversary – and counterpoint to his own morality.
+The Master, would continue to be a thorn in the side of the Doctor; throughout the Doctor’s exile on Earth.

-The Doctor was also accompanied by 3 of the strongest companions in the history of Who – Jo Grant, Sarah-Jane Smith and UNIT, who were no longer bystanders to try Doctor’s events but active participants in the Doctor’s adventures.
+The Doctor, was also accompanied by three of the strongest (and best) companions in the history of Who; Jo Grant, Sarah-Jane Smith and UNIT.
+Who were no longer merely bystanders but active participants – in the Doctor’s adventures.

-We also had arguably, the best anniversary special in The Three Doctors, which reunited Pertwee with his two previous incarnation’s – Troughton and Hartnell.
-The interplay between Pertwee and Troughton was sublime and more importantly – the Doctor won his right to time travel back.
+We also had – arguably, the best anniversary special – in The Three Doctors,); which cleverly reunited Pertwee, with his two previous incarnation’s – Troughton and Hartnell.
+The interplay between Pertwee and Troughton was sublime – and more importantly; won the Doctor back, the right to time-travel again.

-Who was becoming more sensitive to the real-life issues of the day too and this was no better displayed than in the environmentally concerned shocker – The Green Death.
-Also, it was with a tinge of sadness, that the Doctor bid farewell to his closest companion – Jo Grant.
+Doctor Who, was also becoming more reflective – of real-life issues too and this was no better displayed; than in the environmentally concerned shocker – The Green Death.
+Also, it was with a tinge of sadness, that the Doctor bid farewell to his popular companion – Jo Grant.

-Finally, the Doctor faced up to an ancient fear from his past, when he returned to Metebelis 3 to face the “8 leggeds”, in the regeneration finale – Planet of the Spiders.
+Finally, the Doctor faced up to an ancient fear, from the past.
+When returning to Metebelis 3, to face the “8 leggeds”; in the regeneration finale: Planet of the Spiders.

-Pertwee came to embody a different, more action orientated Doctor which came as a welcome addition to the more cerebal side of the show.
-The Pertwee era took risks too; grounding his Doctor in Earth and introduced a slew of new characters and monsters.
+Pertwee came to embody – a different, more action orientated Doctor; which was a welcome addition – to the more cerebal side of the show.
+The Pertwee era also took risks too; grounding the Doctor on Earth – and introducing a slew of new characters and monsters.

-The show was entering it’s golden age a trend to be ultimately carried on by the Doctor’s successor.
+The show was entering a golden age, a trend to be ultimately carried on to a peak – by the Doctor’s successor.

 Season Seven – 1970